maffi44/slice-4d-shooter/README.md

 EOF
 ```

-The address `8.8.8.8` needs to be replaced with your host's address.
+The address `8.8.8.8` needs to be replaced with your server host's address.

 ---